Er1kKa-Tian/Er1kKa-Tian/README.md

 - 🖥 **I'm not professionally trained for coding!
 It's simply my interest.**
 - 🏫 I'm pursuing a **MPhil in Economics @ Oxford University**.
   - Previously, I sobtained my **BSc in Economics** from UCL.
-  - Not sure whether to try a DPill/PhD..
 - 💬 Welcome to ask me anything!
   - or just have a casual chat~
 - 📫 How to reach me: er1kka.tian@outlook.com